Uniti (automobile): Uniti One

 Uniti publicly exhibited the one-piece cockpit concept, called Kepler Pod, for the first time during the 2016 CeBit event.
 The cockpit has been coupled with a virtual reality system to showcase the head-up display technology which was planned to be featured in the car.
 Different exterior design concepts have been displayed during early 2017.

 Initially, the two-seater vehicle was designed to comply with the regulatory vehicle category of 450 kg heavy quadricycles (L7e), such as the Renault Twizy.

 German industrial conglomerate Siemens has entered into a partnership with the group in 2017 to produce their Uniti two-seater electric car.
-The partners were planning to design a fully automated Industry 4.0 facility in Malmö, Sweden, to produce as many as 50,000 cars a year beginning in 2018.
+The partners were planning to design a fully automated Industry 4.0 facility in Landskrona, Sweden, to produce as many as 50,000 cars a year beginning in 2018.
 They were also considering a production facility in Adelaide, Australia, for distribution into the Asian market.

 The company in February 2018 showcased a two-seater at the Auto Expo in Greater Noida, India.
 They announced a partnership with the Delhi-based Bird Group to bring a five-seater car to the Indian market by 2020.
 The company published a video of the prototype in May 2018.

 Uniti switched course from its Siemens partnership plans, and announced in late October 2018 plans to open its European pilot production plant at a business park in Silverstone, England, with 2-seaters expected in production by late 2019 or early 2020, followed a few months later by 4- and 5-seat versions.

 In 2019, the specifications for the first production vehicle were announced, and orders were opened via the website, requiring a 50% deposit.
 It was a 3-seater, and planned to be produced in Norwich.